FooBarShebang/introspection_lib/Documentation/References/UD002_base_exceptions.md

 The design is to enable use of **UT_Exception** in the *try...except* clause to catch any of the defined custom exceptions.
 This approach works fine with Python 2.7, where the check in the *except* clause relies upon *isinstance*() function.
 In Python 3 (up to v3.8), however, the *except* clause check does not use *isinstance*() check, but checks the MRO directly at low level (C-implementation).
 Instead of meddling with metaclasses a simple solution is added - a tuple **UT_Exception_Check**, which lists all custom exceptions defined in this module.
 Use this 'umbrella' to catch any custom exception.

-The added functionality of the custom exceptions is implemented as a read-only property *Traceback*, which returns an instance of **introspection_lib.traceback.ExceptionTraceback** class.
+The added functionality of the custom exceptions is implemented as a read-only property *Traceback*, which returns an instance of **introspection_lib.my_traceback.ExceptionTraceback** class.
 Thus, the traceback analysis of any of the custom exception can be performed as in the example below:

 ```python
 try: